Employee Assistance Programme

 Market Context

-ECC’s outcome is that young people, adults and families have a stable home where they can maintain their independence.
+ECC’s outcomes include young people, adults and families having access to a stable place called home where they can maximise and maintain their independence and wellbeing.

-ECC want to improve outcomes to promote and improve individual recovery, remove delays in the accommodation pathway and prevent admission to acute services, hospital inpatient provision and residential care.
+ECC aims to improve outcomes and to promote and improve individual recovery, remove delays in the accommodation pathway and prevent admission to acute services, hospital inpatient provision, and residential care.

-However, the ultimate ambition is for people to be living independently in their own homes with little or no support (because they have recovered) so move on from supported accommodation is a key area of focus.
-To enable move on ECC want to explore the private landlord accommodation market and not just rely on the City District and Borough Councils.
-As a wider health and social care system we need to improve the community offer and increase connections to maximise community resources
+However, the ultimate ambition is for people to be living independently in their own homes with little or no support because they have recovered so move on from supported accommodation is a key area of focus.
+To enable move-on, ECC wants to explore the private landlord accommodation market and not rely on City, District and Borough Councils.
+As a wider health and social care system we need to improve the community offer and increase connections to maximise community resources.

 Market Rating